machined88/scuffed-fuel-estimator/README.md

 - Can tell you how much fuel you have left in euros.

 The data used for this is from https://carbu.com/france/prixmoyens.
-Modules used are 'Beautiful Soup' and the built-in 'requests' for extracting the data.
+Modules used are 'Beautiful Soup' and 'requests' for extracting the data.

 # Why making this ?
 - I've been learning Python for about a month now (November 2020) and I decided that it is now time for my first project ever.